The landscape for affiliate marketers has changed significantly over the past year.

 Breakout trends are much harder to predict.
 From electronic cigarettes and online TV, to selfie sticks and cinnamon flavoured whisky, even the most experienced industry experts often have a hard time predicting as far as six months into the future of their industry.

 Regardless, reading the predictions of experts in your industry is a good place to start.
-If you want to know what products might be worth promoting in the travel industry in 2015, for example, you might want to experiment with search queries like:
+If you want to know what products might be worth promoting in the travel industry this year, for example, you might want to experiment with search queries like:

 You could even try to predict which countries are about to increase in popularity, and begin promoting hotels, flights, and other products that might help people traveling to that area.